 Breeders operating to higher welfare standards and who have a history of maintaining these standards should receive a higher star rating, whilst those who are operating to the minimum standards and have no compliance history should be awarded a two-star rating.
 A one-star rating will be awarded to breeders who have minor failings.

 The Government’s guidance document sets out the minimum standards that all licensed breeders are required to meet.
 These are based on the current model licensing conditions for dog breeders that have been in use for a number of years.
 These conditions include housing, exercise, feeding, health, socialisation and provision for emergencies.
 There are also a number of ‘higher standards’ that will enable breeders to obtain a better star rating with the associated benefits.

 The minimum and higher standards are listed within the government guidance document.

-Breeders who haven’t held a dog breeding licence before or haven’t been a member of a UKAS accredited scheme, such as The Kennel Club Assured Breeders, for a minimum of three years will automatically be categorised as high risk and will not be able to gain the highest star rating at first and benefit from a three-year licence duration.
+Breeders who haven’t held a dog breeding licence before or haven’t been a member of a UKAS accredited scheme, such as The Kennel Club Assured Breeders, for a minimum of one year will automatically be categorised as high risk and will not be able to gain the highest star rating at first and benefit from a three-year licence duration.

 Our Assured Breeders scheme

 In 2019, DEFRA issued a note to local authorities in England stating that any member of our Assured Breeders scheme of at least three years’ standing should be awarded a five-star breeding licence valid for three years.
 Our Assured Breeders scheme members who have fewer than three years' membership to the scheme, or have had a licence for three years, should receive a four-star licence valid for two years.
 The only exception would be where significant evidence of poor animal welfare standards or non-compliance is found during a local authority inspection.